hgao62/finance_etl_training/readme.txt

       - mysql-db-volume:/var/lib/mysql # Mount the MySQL data volume
     command: mysqld --sql_mode="ALLOW_INVALID_DATES"

 # Define the Airflow webserver service
-  airflow_webserver:
+  etl:
   # Build the Docker image using the Dockerfile in the current directory
    build:
    # Use the current directory as the build
      context: .
      # Specify the Dockerfile to use for the build
      dockerfile: Dockerfile

-   ports:
-     - "8080:8070"  # Map the container port 8080 to the host port 8070
+# volumes:
-   # Define the command to run when the container starts
+#   mysql-db-volume: # Define the MySQL data volume
-   entrypoint: ./entrypoint.sh

 volumes:
   mysql-db-volume: # Define the MySQL data volume

+  # useful linux command
+  1. find process
+  ps aux | grep redis